DanielHearn/danielhearn.github.io/src/blog/content/blog/fishing_lessons/index.md

 I reviewed the print and play version from [PNP Arcade](https://www.pnparcade.com/products/fishing-lessons) for $3 (I got it on sale for $2).

+Initially I wasn't sure about Fishing Lessons as I find games with programming mechanics a bit artificial with a painted on theme.
+But this one pleasantly surprised me and has become a go to game when I want a more complex yet small puzzle to solve.

 ### Official Description

 _It’s been a year since Leland Williams passed on.
 A year later, his family remembers his humor, warmth and – especially – his love of fishing.
 You play a member of his family going out on a solo fishing trip.
 With a specific sporting goal in mind, you’ll recall lessons and memories from Leland.
 If you piece together the lessons in just the right order, you’ll have a great day on the lake!_